-Hong Kong police fire tear gas to disperse protesters
+HK police fire tear gas in Kowloon as protesters across harbor gatecrash Halloween

 Hong Kong’s subway operator MTR Corp (0066.HK), which has also been targeted by protesters, said it would shut some stations earlier than usual.
 Central station, a few minutes walk downhill from Lan Kwai Fong, will shut by 9 p.m.
 (1300 GMT).

-Reporting by John Geddie, Twinnie Siu, Jessie Pang, Farah Master and Tom Westbrook in Hong Kong, Guy Faulconbridge and Andrew MacAskill in London and Ben Blanchard in Beijing; Writing by Nick Macfie; Editing by Raju Gopalakrishnan
+Reporting by Sarah Wu, John Geddie, Twinnie Siu, Jessie Pang, Farah Master, Greg Torode, Anne Marie Roantree, James Pomfret and Tom Westbrook in Hong Kong, Guy Faulconbridge and Andrew MacAskill in London and Ben Blanchard in Beijing; Writing by Nick Macfie; Editing by Raju Gopalakrishnan

-Note: (Editor’s note: Paragraph eight contains language that some readers my find offensive)